GuillaumeSalles/phi-vscode/README.md

 # Phi for Visual Studio Code

 Design components for the web in Visual Studio Code.
-Generate code you code you can trust.
+Generate code you code you ~~can trust~~ (ok, maybe not yet).

 ## What is Phi for VS Code?